abimckinley/BINF6250F25/project02/README.md

 # Introduction
 In this project we created functions that generate Markov models based on input text, from 1st order to Nth order, from single-line text to complex scripts.
+Markov chains are sequences of events in which the probablility of the next event depends only on the present state.
+In this project, our "states" were words in sentences, or sentences in a full file of text.
 To complete this task, we built dictionaries that use "current status" as keys, and dictionaries of the frequency pairs of "next status" as values.
 Based on that, we implemented functions that calculate probabilities and come up with predicted "next status" from a Markov model.

 # Pseudocode
 ```